 We suggest making a beeline for the Ghibli Museum, dedicated to Studio Ghibli animations.
 Step through the entrance and you’re in a world of flowers, dust bunnies and Totoro (Japan’s furry answer to Winnie the Pooh).
 Anime isn’t just for children — Grave of the Fireflies is a World War II drama — and you’ll find families in the museum cinema to watch an animated short film that’s shown nowhere else.

 Taiko drumming has been a key feature of Japanese music for centuries.
 Take a family lesson with an English-speaking instructor to learn about the history of the instrument before getting to try out some techniques.

 Japanese cuisine can be overwhelming for children — WAK Japan (a women’s cultural institute) runs hands-on cooking lessons.
 Visit a local market before heading to a machiya (traditional townhouse) to make your own bento box.

 Enjoy your lunch in one of Kyoto’s many public parks before visiting the Kyoto Railway Museum, a huge site with more than 50 full-size trains.
 Ride on a steam locomotive, watch model trains run on the model railway or try driving a train in the simulator.

-Yudanaka is a hot spring resort in Hell Valley — named after the hot vents and sulphurous streams that heat the bubbling waters.
+Yudanaka is a hot spring resort in Hell Valley — named after the hot vents and sulfurous streams that heat the bubbling waters.
 The area is best known for the hundreds of Japanese snow monkeys that like to laze in the springs.